sap-tutorials/Tutorials/tutorials/yaas-getting-started/yaas-getting-started.md

 ## Details
 ### You will learn
 You will learn how to create your own YaaS project.
-This project will provide back-end support for a YaaS Storefront that you be creating in the next tutorial.
+This project will provide back-end support for a YaaS Storefront that you will be creating in the next tutorial.
 The starting point is the Builder which is the back-office client of YaaS.
 The Builder's main functionalities are the orchestration of YaaS Organizations, Projects and Packages, and the maintenance and management of some billing and sales data.
-You will also learn about the YaaS Market where you can subscribe to different packages of your choice.
+You will also learn about the YaaS Market where you can subscribe to different packages of your choice, as well as sell packages of your own.

 ### Time to Complete
 **10 Min**.